-Information on developments relating to Plan S, a new initiative for Open Access from participating research funders under cOAlition S.
+Information on Plan S, a world-wide Open Access initiative from participating research funders under cOAlition S.

 The implementation of Plan S is driven by cOAlition S. Launched in September 2018, this group of national funders is co-ordinated by Science Europe and is supported by the European Commission and the European Research Council (ERC) in fulfilling one main principle:

-cOAlition S currently comprises 13 national research funding organisations and three charitable foundations, including:
+As of February 2023, cOAlition S comprises 19 national research funding organisations and seven charitable foundations, including:

 - UKRI (representing the research councils, including BBSRC, ESRC, EPSRC, MRC and NERC)